The 100th Anniversary of Tuckahoe’s Original Village Hall

 First time in Westchester County history that fireworks were shot off of a building

 First time large-scale projection mapping took place in Westchester County

 First time in Tuckahoe history that Main Street had to be closed down to accomodate crowds

-Take a look below at the final product:
+Take a look below at some of the original designs:

 The show was advertised through various media sources, including: signage, newspapers, as well as radio.

 Listen to the commercial which aired on 106.7 Lite FM below: